abw/badger-database-js/manual/builder_methods.md

 // -> SELECT "users"."email" AS "email_address"
 ```

-The shorthand format for creating a column alias is to pass an Array of
+The shorthand format for creating a column alias is to pass an array of
 either two elements (the column name and alias) or three (the table name,
 column name and alias).